crabisoft/git-pulse/README.md

 - **Between two repos**, through `ctx.signal?.throwIfAborted()` in each loop — and in the inner loops that trigger one call per PR/MR. That is the safeguard that matters: the cost is the fan-out, not an isolated call.
-It depends on no library, and is therefore what covers GitLab.
+It depends on no library, so it covers every connector, including those whose client refuses the signal.

 Two consequences worth keeping in mind: